Société de transport de l'Outaouais

-Société de transport de l'Outaouais (/fr/, STO) is the transit service of the Outaouais region of Quebec.
+Société de transport de l'Outaouais (/fr/, STO, "Outaouais Transport Company") is the transit service of the Outaouais region of Quebec.
 It operates conventional services and the Rapibus, a bus rapid transit service, in Gatineau, Quebec, including the districts of Hull, Aylmer, Gatineau, Buckingham and Masson-Angers.
 STO provided limited service to Chelsea and Cantley until June 2015 when Transcollines began operations in the Collines de l'Outaouais MRC.
 STO is located on the Quebec-side of Canada's National Capital Region, and operates several bus routes through Downtown Ottawa, Ontario.

 History

 Prior to 1971, public transportation in Gatineau was operated by private sector companies, including Hull Electric Company and later Compagnie Transport urbain de Hull.
 In 1971, these companies had a total of 42 buses and 2.5 million clients.
 This same year, the Commission de transport de la communauté régionale de l'Outaouais (CTCRO) was created to improve regional transportation services that would otherwise exceed the means of the constituent cities.

 In 1972, for $6.25 million, CTCRO purchased 8 private transit companies in the region: Transport urbain de Hull, Transport Hull métropolitain, Transport d'écoliers du nord de l'Outaouais.
 A year later, the CTCRO created an agreement with OC Transpo to make transfers between the two services easier.